simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 For example, a beginner encountering a **network security challenge** on HackTheBox may struggle to understand the various networking protocols, attack vectors, and techniques required to solve the challenge.
 The absence of clear instructions or hints can make the learning curve steep for inexperienced users.

-However, it's worth noting that the level of difficulty in HackTheBox can also be seen as a strength for more advanced users who seek a rigorous and challenging learning experience.
+However, worth noting: the level of difficulty in HackTheBox can also be seen as a strength for more advanced users who seek a rigorous and challenging learning experience.
 By overcoming these difficulties, users can develop a deep understanding of cybersecurity concepts and enhance their problem-solving skills.

 To overcome the weaknesses of HackTheBox, beginners can leverage other platforms like **TryHackMe** which provide a more structured and guided learning experience.
 TryHackMe offers beginner-friendly challenges and learning paths, making it easier for newcomers to grasp fundamental cybersecurity concepts.